GlassTomeGames/GlassTomeGames.github.io/_drafts/some-optimization-tricks.md

 # Why?

 Ultimately, the tricks above are unlikely to make a significant difference to your runtime performance.
-Choosing good data structures, good algorithms, and optimizing cache efficiency are going to be more important for your game's performance.
+Choosing good data structures, good algorithms, and optimizing cache efficiency are going to be more important.

 But if these computations are appearing frequently in your game --- maybe you need to poll a hundred enemies' FoV per frame --- then these tricks could make a big difference.
 For me though, knowing that I _can_ do something better is more than enough justification to do it.
 The question then is, why not?